dafreels/metalus-api/README.md

-# Metl
+# Metl (Managed ETL)

-This project provides a set of APIs and a UI to work with the Spark Pipeline Driver library.
+This project provides a set of APIs and UI to work with the Spark Pipeline Driver library.